songhuixiang/playable-demo/README_EN.md

 ✅ Supports Cocos Creator versions: 3.8.0 - 3.8.6
 ✅ Full support for 2D and 3D game development
 ✅ Fully compatible with all Cocos Creator modules
+✅ Windows OS only - Currently only supports Windows platform

 ## UI Showcase